Token Features Explained: Burn, Mint, Pause, and More

 Buy/Sell Tax (Premium)

 Buy/sell tax automatically collects a percentage from every trade on decentralized exchanges.
 You can set different rates for buying and selling.
-Common configurations include 2-5% tax that funds a project treasury, higher sell tax to discourage dumping, and auto-burn or auto-liquidity from collected taxes.
+Common configurations include 2-5% tax that funds a project treasury, higher sell tax to discourage dumping, and collected tax tokens that the owner can withdraw manually for marketing, liquidity operations, treasury, or burns.

 Anti-Whale Protection (Premium)